 Modern VPNs are a lot different from Singh Pall’s tunneling protocol.
 The introduction of the VPN server, access to new VPN protocols, IP address masking, and other ways to secure your Internet connection have made VPNs a stronger, more versatile privacy tool.
 A service provider can offer several ways of protecting your traffic.
 Some services focus on making business both faster and more secure, while others are better suited to personal Internet connections.

-The point being that access to new technology has made it a lot easier to choose the provider that will best fit how you use the Internet.
+The point is that access to new technology has made it a lot easier to choose the provider that will best fit how you use the Internet.
 VPN service is designed to be flexible enough that it can protect your connection in the specific ways that you need.

 What does a VPN look like now?
 It can look like whatever you require.
 Choosing the right provider to secure your data is crucial to protecting your privacy.